feathersjs/docs/guides/basics/services.md

   - Processing a payment
   - Returning the current weather for a location, etc.

-Protocol independent means that to a Feathers service it does not matter if it has been called internally, through a REST API, websockets, internally in our application or any other way.
+Protocol independent means that to a Feathers service it does not matter if it has been called through a REST API, websockets, internally in our application or any other way.

 ### Service methods